April 6, 2013

 Oscar is a stray orange and white dog who lives in the fortress of Sacsayhuamán, a walled complex on the northern outskirts of the city of Cusco, Peru.
 Sacsayhuamán is the former capital of the Inca Empire.
 The complex is made of large polished dry-stone walls, each boulder carefully cut to fit together tightly without mortar.

 When we visited Sacsayhuamán in December 2011, this dog followed/led Heidi and me around for hours, ignoring all other tourists (and even following us dangerously close to a herd of alpacas, which chased him).
 I named Oscar after our charming room—which was named after an orphan boy—at the Niños Hotel in Cusco, which supports disadvantaged children.
-Oscar is my canine spirit guide and the best dog in the world.
+I like to think of Oscar as my canine spirit guide and the best dog in the world.